The Beecroft Report: welcome removal of barriers to growth or introduction of a fear culture for employees?

 No fault dismissal

 By far the most controversial recommendation in the report is the introduction of compensated no-fault dismissal for any business, no matter what its size: the current government’s proposal for compensated no-fault dismissal envisages restricting the procedure to microbusinesses with fewer than 10 employees only.
-Under the report’s proposal, an employer would have the right to dismiss an employee without reason and that employee would be prevented from pursuing a claim of unfair dismissal, provided the employer makes an enhanced leaving payment.
-Mr Beecroft states: “The result of this change would be that the onus would squarely be on the employee to perform well enough for the employer to value them as an employee.
+Under the Beecroft Report’s proposal, an employer would have the right to dismiss an employee without reason and that employee would be prevented from pursuing a claim of unfair dismissal, provided the employer makes an enhanced leaving payment.
+The Beecroft Report states: “The result of this change would be that the onus would squarely be on the employee to perform well enough for the employer to value them as an employee.
 It would no longer be possible to coast along, underperforming in a way that is damaging to the enterprise concerned but not bad enough for the employer to want to undertake the whole rigmarole of the unfair dismissal process.”

 Unfair dismissal legislation